maxwalks/Dabloons/README.md

 # Dabloons
-This Discord bot allows you to keep track of the amount of Dabloons you have.
+This application is an open-source Discord bot that allows you to keep track of the amount of Dabloons you have.
 # How does it work?
 It stores keys and value in a virtual database.
 # Support or questions?